ege-erdogan/comp304-project2/README.md

 Outline of the ATC code to implement the logic above. `departs`  is a local variable to keep track of consecutive departing planes.

 The maximum consecutive departing planes constraint is added to avoid starvation of landing planes.
-Without that, when the arrival rate of departing planes is larger than their approval rate, the queue never shrinks and a landing plane is never allowed to land.
+Without that, when the arrival rate of departing planes is larger than their approval rate, the queue keeps increasing in size and never goes below 5.
+In that case, a landing plane is never allowed to land.
 This extra contraint makes sure that a landing plane is allowed to land no matter how many planes are waiting to depart.
 The number can be changed by modifying the `MAX_CONSEC_DEPARTS` constant.
 Any value would avoid starvation, but a value too large could increase the waiting time of landing planes to undesired levels.

 ### Planes